A polyhedral characterization of quasi-ordinary singularities: Introduction

-As an other application of our invariant, we prove that when $f$ is \qo $(\, v(1), \, v(2), \, \ldots, \, v(g) \, ) $ determines the minimal system of generators of the semi-group of \qo hypersurface $ \{f=0\} $ and thus its topology when $ \field = \IC$.\\ It is important to indicate that our invariant is not defined using the roots of $f$ and that the use of the roots is the classical way to define the generators of the semi-group \cite{GP2}.
-Actually, this was one of our primary motivations: {\em how to determine the invariants of a \qo singularity from its defining equation ?} When answering this question, we are searching to generalize the known invariants of quasi-ordinary singularities to singularities which are defined by more general polynomials, for which the shape of the roots is unknown or very difficult to handle, in contrary to the \qo case.
+We point out here that this paper is also inspired by \cite{ACLM_Newton} where they give a characterization of quasi-ordinary singularities using Newton trees.
+Our first attempt to prove our theorem was by using the theorem in \cite{ACLM_Newton}. \\

-To end this introduction, it is also important to add that the algorithm that we introduce in the construction of our invariant, gives a new way to determine the approximate roots (semi-roots or key polynomials) of a quasi ordinary singularity.
+It is important to indicate that our invariant is not defined using the roots of $f$ and that the use of the roots is the classical way to define the generators of the semi-group \cite{GP2}.
+Actually, this was one of our primary motivations: {\em how to determine the invariants of a \qo singularity from its defining equation ?} When answering this question, we are searching to generalize the known invariants of quasi-ordinary singularities to singularities which are defined by more general polynomials, for which the shape of the roots is unknown or very difficult to handle, in contrary to the \qo case.\\

 The structure of the paper is as follows: in the first section we recall some basic facts about quasi-ordinary singularities.
 Section $2$ is devoted to weighted Hironaka's characteristic polyhedra.
 In section $3,$ we introduce the invariant $ \theinvariant (f;\x;z) $ and show that its last entry is $\GOOD$ when $f$ is quasi-ordinary.
 Section $4$ is the last section and is devoted to the proof of the other direction: if the last entry of $ \theinvariant (f;\x;z) $ is $\GOOD,$ $f$ is quasi-ordinary.